Trialling Methods of Killing Wheel Cactus Plants

 The Baringhup, Nuggetty and Maldon Urban Landcare groups have all provided advice and demonstrations to property owners in their immediate areas.

-Injector backpacks and probes, digging tools and buckets are all available for loan by land holders to encourage them to control the infestations on their own properties.
+Injector backpacks and probes, digging tools and buckets are all available for loan by land holders to encourage them to control the Wheel Cactus infestations on their own properties.

 We have produced a brochure describing the current best techniques to kill Wheel Cactus, including what not to do and reminders about personal protective clothing.
-This brochure is distributed free to all interested persons via busy local public venues such as the Visitor Information Centre and Post Office (see Control).
+This brochure is distributed free to all interested persons via busy local public venues such as the Post Office (see Control).

 Brochures are also distributed at special local events such as the annual Maldon Easter Parade and Maldon and Baringhup Agricultural Show.

-To help raise awareness of our “Wheel Cactus Warrior” group green t-shirts have been printed and distributed to our volunteers.
+To help raise awareness of our “Wheel Cactus Warrior” group, printed logo t-shirts have been distributed to our volunteers.

 Contact with Similar Groups